 The nil-rate band doesn’t apply if you pass your estate to your spouse or civil partner, though.
-In this case, the estate is exempt from inheritance tax and your partner also benefits from any of the unused allowance.
+In this case, the estate is exempt from inheritance tax.
+Your partner also benefits from any of the unused allowance.
 Therefore, as a married couple, you can pass on a tax-free sum of £650,000 to your beneficiaries.

 When passing your main residence on to a direct descendant, there’s an additional nil-rate band of £175,000.
 This means you can pass on an estate that includes your main residence to a direct descendant up to an amount of £500,000 without any inheritance tax being payable.
 Any of this nil-rate band that’s unused can also be transferred to your surviving spouse or civil partner so the nil-rate band passed on by a married couple is £1 million.